-On March 10, 2015, two gunmen shot dead Federico Salazar, a reporter for the Guatemala City station Radio Nuevo Mundo, and Danilo López, a reporter for the Guatemala City daily Prensa Libre, while the journalists were walking in a park in Mazatenango, the capital of southwest Suchitepéquez department.
-A third journalist, Marvin Túnchez, a reporter for the local Canal 30 cable TV station, was also injured in the shooting.
+On March 10, 2015, two gunmen shot and killed Federico Salazar, a reporter for the Guatemala City station Radio Nuevo Mundo, and , a reporter for the Guatemala City newspaper, while the journalists were walking in a park in Mazatenango, the capital of southwest Suchitepéquez department.
+A third journalist, Marvin Túnchez, a reporter for the local Canal 30 cable television station, was also injured in the shooting.
 The gunmen fled on a motorcycle.

-According to the Guatemalan online investigative journalism outlet Plaza Pública, which cited an official at the attorney general’s unit for crimes against journalists who asked not to be identified, López called the official an hour before he was killed and told him he was frightened and that the environment in Mazatenango was “very charged.”
-López told the official that his fear was related to his investigation into a story on money laundering in Suchitepéquez, according to Plaza Pública.
+According to the Guatemalan online investigative journalism outlet Plaza Pública, which an unidentified official at the attorney general’s unit for crimes against journalists, López called the official an hour before he was killed and told him he was frightened and that the environment in Mazatenango was “very charged.”
+López told the official that his fear was related to his investigation into a story on money laundering in Suchitepéquez.

-In an interview after the attack, Túnchez told the Guatemalan daily Publinews that the gunmen "approached Danilo directly.
+In an interview after the attack, Túnchez Guatemalan newspaper Publinews that the gunman “approached Danilo directly.
 The attack was against him.
 Federico and I were collateral victims.”

-Federal authorities said shortly after the attack that they were investigating the possible involvement of an organized crime network working in the area with links to the Sinaloa Cartel, the Mexican drug trafficking group, according to news reports.
-Authorities requested that the investigation be transferred to a special court in the capital dedicated to high risk cases after local prosecutors investigating the crime received threats, according to the reports.
+Shortly after the attack, federal authorities said they were investigating the of an organized crime network with links to the Sinaloa cartel, the Mexican drug trafficking group.
+Authorities requested that the investigation be to a special court in the capital dedicated to high-risk cases after local prosecutors investigating the case received threats.

-In June 2015, authorities arrested two police officers and a third man suspected of forming part of the criminal network suspected of being involved in the crime.
-In November 2015, prosecutors accused three members of the Public Ministry and two lawyers of leaking confidential information about criminal cases, including the investigation into the journalists’ murder, to criminal groups.
+In June 2015, authorities two police officers and a third man accused of forming part of the criminal network suspected of being involved in the crime.
+In November 2015, prosecutors three members of the Public Ministry and two lawyers of leaking confidential information about criminal cases, including the investigation into the journalists’ killings, to criminal groups.

-On October 10, 2017, a court for high-risk crimes sentenced Sergio Waldemar Cardona Reyes, who was driving the motorcycle carrying the shooter, to 30 years in prison for the murder of López, according to news reports.
-During that trial, two other men charged by the Prosecutor’s Office were acquitted of the murder, according to Guatemalan press freedom organization CERIGUA.
-The reports indicate that López was the target of the hitmen, but that they also hit Salazar and another media worker.
+On October 10, 2017, a court for high-risk crimes Sergio Waldemar Cardona Reyes, who was driving the motorcycle carrying the shooter, to 30 years in prison for López’s murder and acquitted him on the charge of killing Salazar.
+During that trial, two other men charged by the prosecutor’s office were acquitted, Guatemalan press freedom organization said.

-In December 2017, the U.S. Treasury Department sanctioned Juárez under the Global Magnitsky Human Rights Accountability Act for his alleged involvement in the murders.
+In December 2017, the U.S. Treasury Department sanctioned Juárez under the for his alleged involvement in the murders.